What will you use your Kitchen Island for?

 - Entertain guests with an island, where you can serve drinks, or let your guests watch you prepare the food and start a conversation.

 - Use an island to prepare food.
 Kitchen islands can feature cooktops and sinks to enhance their functionality in the kitchen space.
-You can comfortably prepare the food with room to maneuver and have your utensils within easy reach.
+You can comfortably prepare the food with room to manoeuvre and have your utensils within easy reach.

 - Form a boundary between the cooking zone and living/dining area with an island.